paolobenve/myphotoshare/README.md

 Both the scanner and the webpage have a `make deploy` target, and the scanner has a `make scan` target, to automatically deploy assets to a remote server and run the scanner.
 For use, customize `deployment-config.mk` in the root of the project, and carefully read the `Makefile`s to learn what's happening.

 ## Changelog

+### version 2.8 (November 18, 2017):

+* better user experience on mobile: show sharper images
+* removed option server_cache_path (closes #54), server cache folder is now always "cache": if it was previously set to a different value in custom option file, please move it on your server and change web server settings in order to avoid recreation of all the thumbnails

 ### version 2.7.5 (October 26, 2017):